-Impact of products and services on the right to life and liberty lifecycle.
-Initial work in this area started in 2020 and included the mapping of the product lifecycle process and planning of initial integration of strengthened human rights considerations into country guidance memos that will be part of the review process of the Company's dealings with sanctioned countries.
+Impact of Products and Services on the Right to Life and Liberty in 2020 and included the mapping of the product lifecycle process and planning of initial integration of strengthened human rights considerations into country guidance memos that will be part of the review process of the Company's dealings with sanctioned countries.
 Further actions will progress throughout 2021.

-Given the wide scope of this salient issue, which touches on each Division, and feedback from external stakeholders, the Company will focus attention in the first instance on its defence portfolio where potential actions include the strengthening of human rights considerations into the Company's Defence and Space Division product
+Given the wide scope of this salient issue, which touches on each Division, and feedback from external stakeholders, the Company will focus attention in the first instance on its defence portfolio where potential actions include the strengthening of human rights considerations into the Company's Defence and Space Division product lifecycle.
+Initial work in this area started

-Data privacy
+Data Privacy

 Privacy risks in the Company exist in relation to its employees, customers and any other individuals that will be impacted by the use of its products and the management of its business.
 However the scope of the data privacy salient issue is focused on the risk derived from personal data being processed by the Company (e.g., data on employees, suppliers, etc).
-The risk linked to the misuse of the Company's products by customers (having potential impact on the privacy of individuals) will be addressed as part of the 'impact of products and services' salient issue.
+The risk linked to the misuse of the Company's products by customers (having potential impact on the privacy of individuals) will be addressed as part of the "impact of products and services" salient issue.